Karthika-1107/raboapp/README.md

 I used React js for FE.
 Since it is not mentioned for me I did not commit it here.
 Please let us know if it required i will commit it.

 Steps to Test the application:
-1. Run RaboApp.java .
-The springboot root configuration class
+1. Run the springboot root configuration class RaboApp.java .
 2. Directly hit the rest url "/raboapp/stmtprocessor/validateStatement" in postman with uploaded document as input
 3. It is also Possible to test through junit test cases also.